pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative100SelfService.md

     ![](images/100/SelfServ12.png)

-- On Details screen enter the following data and click on **Next**.
+- On the Details screen, enter the following data and click on **Next**.

     **Name:** `Alpha Office Product Catalog Project`